Skyost/AdSky/README.md

  6. [Support](#support)

 ## Introduction
 AdSky is a way for you, as a Minecraft server owner, to monetize your server.
 Currently, there are two kinds of ads : [Title ads](https://github.com/Skyost/AdSky/blob/server/assets/img/previews/preview-0.png) and [Chat ads](https://github.com/Skyost/AdSky/blob/server/assets/img/previews/preview-1.png).
-Advertisers choose the type of ad they want to broadcast on your server, customize it (Title / subtitle, duration, display per day, ...), pay it according to the price you setup and voilà !
+Advertisers choose the type of ad they want to broadcast on your server, customize it (Title / subtitle, duration, display per day, ...), pay it according to the price you set up and voilà !

 There are two parts : *Server* and *Plugin*.